 National Application Addressed

-This project addressed the NASA national application area of ecological forecasting, as increased understanding of historical fires informs planning and execution of future management practices seeking to address the dual challenges of climate change and population growth in the region.
+This project addressed the NASA national application area of Ecological Forecasting, as increased understanding of historical fires informs planning and execution of future management practices seeking to address the dual challenges of climate change and population growth in the region.
 This will help maintain the health of vulnerable ecosystems while meeting the needs of local stakeholders and promoting economic growth and tourism for the area and BMNP.

 Project Partners